nbonfire/cpp-sdk-samples/vision/README.md

 # Sample apps for analyzing facial emotion using Affectiva's Automotive SDK for Linux
 ### frame-detector-webcam-demo

-This sample demonstrates use of the [FrameDetector class](https://auto.affectiva.com/docs/vision-create-detector), getting its input from a webcam.
+This sample demonstrates use of the SyncFrameDetector class, getting its input from a webcam.
 It analyzes received frames and displays the results on screen.

 After building, run the command `./frame-detector-webcam-demo --help` for information on its command line options.